awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

   read packets -- it is not possible to have the library stop reading when nothing has been received for a while.

-- The separation into three separate demons has performance implications.
+- The separation into three separate demons likely has performance implications.
 An alternative could be a split into one low-level demon just responsible for sending and receiving packets, and a demon combining BP, Vardis and SRP.
 This might allow to reduce the